Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Locomotion

-The rotation axis is along edge $e=(v_1^e, v_2^e)$ and its direction can be easily determined by the right-hand rule.
-For the example shown in Figure~\ref{fig:single-step-locomotion}, the rotation axis is simply $\frac{q^{v_1}-q^{v_2}}{\|q^{v_1}-q^{v_2}\|}$, namely the unit vector pointing from node $v_2$ to node $v_1$.
-Assume the rotation axis is pointing from $v_1^e$ to $v_2^e$, then the rotation angle and the rotation axis determine a rotation matrix $R^e$, and for every node $v\in V\setminus \{v_1, v_2\}$ during this locomotion process, its initial position $q_i^v$ is known as $q^v$ and its goal position $q_g^v$ can be derived as
+The rotation axis is along edge $e=(v_1^e, v_2^e)$ and its direction can be determined by the right-hand rule.
+For the example shown in Fig.~\ref{fig:single-step-locomotion}, the rotation axis is simply $\frac{q^{v_1}-q^{v_2}}{\|q^{v_1}-q^{v_2}\|}$.
+Assume the rotation axis is pointing from $v_1^e$ to $v_2^e$, then the rotation angle and the rotation axis determine a rotation matrix $R^e$, and for every node $v\in V\setminus \{v^e_1, v^e_2\}$ during this locomotion process, its initial position $q_i^v$ is known as $q^v$ and its goal position $q_g^v$ can be derived as

-Then we can make use of the approach presented in Section~\ref{sec:shape} to plan the motion for all of these involved nodes to execute the locomotion step.
-Due to the stability constraint that at least three nodes need to contact the ground to form a support polygon and the center of mass represented on the ground has to be within this support polygon, the planner will automatically move nodes first to expand the support polygon so that the center of mass can be moved in a larger range.
-An example of this non-impact rolling locomotion planning result is shown in Figure~\ref{fig:single-step-locomotion}.
+Then we can make use of the approach presented in Section~\ref{sec:shape} to plan the motion for all involved nodes.
+The workspace can either be an known space or be set such that it can include the initial VTT and the goal VTT.
+Due to the stability constraint where the projected center of mass has to be within its support polygon, the planner will expand the support polygon by placing an additional node on the ground, so the center of mass can be moved in a larger range.
+An example of this non-impact rolling locomotion planning result is shown in Fig.~\ref{fig:single-step-locomotion}.
 In this task, the initial support polygon is facet $(v_0, v_1, v_2)$ and we want to roll the truss so that facet $(v_1, v_2, v_3)$ becomes the new support polygon.
-The locomotion command is simply $(v_1, v_2)$, the rotation axis and the rotation angle can be computed as mentioned, and four nodes ($v_0$, $v_3$, $v_4$, and $v_5$) have to move to new locations which can be derived from Eq.~\eqref{eq:des-pos-locomotion}.
+The locomotion command is simply $(v_1, v_2)$, the rotation axis and the rotation angle can be computed as mentioned, and four nodes ($v_0$, $v_3$, $v_4$, $v_5$) have to move to new locations which can be derived from Eq.~\eqref{eq:des-pos-locomotion}.
 Because of the stability constraint, node $v_0$ cannot be moved at the beginning, or the robot won't be stable since there will be no support polygon.
-The planner chooses to move $v_3$ and $v_5$ first to expand the support polygon which is formed by node $v_0$, $v_1$, $v_2$, and $v_3$, and the center of mass is moved towards the target support polygon (Figure~\ref{fig:locomotion-step-2}).
+The planner chooses to move $v_3$ and $v_5$ first to expand the support polygon which is formed by node $v_0$, $v_1$, $v_2$, and $v_3$, and the center of mass is moved toward the target support polygon (Fig.~\ref{fig:locomotion-step-2}).
 The center of mass projected onto the ground is always within the initial support polygon.
-After the support polygon is expanded, $v_0$ and $v_4$ are moved, and, in the meantime, the projected center of mass enters the target support polygon (Figure~\ref{fig:locomotion-step-3}).
+After the support polygon is expanded, $v_0$ and $v_4$ are moved, and, in the meantime, the projected center of mass enters the target support polygon (Fig.~\ref{fig:locomotion-step-3}).